giovannellilab/Geomosaic/docs/commands/setup.md

     - (`-c`) This option is very useful if you are going to run geomosaic for different set of raw reads.
 By specifying this folder, geomosaic will not reinstall all the conda environments.
 Here you can provide the same folder and prevent multiple installation of the same conda environments.
 If not specified geomosaic will create a folder called `gm_conda_envs` inside the directory provided by the `-w` option.
     - (`-e`) Similarly to the `-c` parameter, this option is very useful if you are going to run geomosaic for different set of raw reads.
 By specifying this folder, geomosaic can use already downloaded external databases.
 If not specified geomosaic will create a folder called `gm_external_db` inside the directory provided by the `-w` option.
         - For example, let's assume that in the following path `/mnt/storage/geomosaic_extdb` are already presents the following databases `kaiju_extdb`, `kraken2_extdb` and `checkm_extdb` (that were downloaded with Geomosaic) are already present; you can use this option as `-e /mnt/storage/geomosaic_extdb` .
+    - (`-u`) Similarly to the `-c` and `-e` flags, this options allows you to specify the same folder path that you may have used in previous Geomosaic execution for the `user parameter folder`.
+This is useful to execute same tools with the same options that you may have added in those executions.
+If not specified geomosaic will create a folder called `gm_user_parameters` inside the directory provided by the `-w` option.
     - (`-f`) With this option you can specify the format separated value of the table provided with the flag `-t`.
     - (`-w`) The Geomosaic working directory to create for its execution.
 Default: `geomosaic` folder created in the current directory.
     - (`-n`) A project name can be specified with this parameter.
 It is recommended to use a name without any space.